hoavu-cs/ProofBFS/README.md

 OPENROUTER_API_KEY=your_key_here
 ```

-Some providers and models (configured in `src/app.py`).
+Some providers and models (configured in `src/app.py`) that were tested.
+It's fairly easy to add new ones.
 DEEPSEEK_REASONER (no quantization) was tested more extensively due to its visible chain-of-thought, strong reasoning, and lower cost with no rate limit.
 GPT5.4 also works well.
 Claude models have rate limit issue for this task.

 | Constant | Model | Provider | Reasoning | Notes |
 |----------|-------|----------|-----------|-------|